 Somerley Capital entered into a master service agreement with SIL and SGL on 1 April 2014, and Somerley Capital (as service provider) has provided various administrative and business support services including management and consultancy services to SIL and SGL.
-During the Track Record Period, except for the service support as described under the section headed "Discontinued Transactions With Related Parties - Service Support Arrangement" below, no services have been provided by SIL or SGL to Somerley Capital.
-As SGL has entered into the SIL Disposal Agreement with the Purchaser to sell its entire interest in SIL and completion of which is expected to be in April 2017, Somerley Capital entered into the Master Service Agreement (which replaced and superseded the master service agreement among Somerley Capital, SIL and SGL dated 1 April 2014) with SGL (as service recipient) on 9 March 2017.
+During the Track Record Period, except for the service support as described under the section headed "Discontinued Connected Transactions - Service Support Arrangement" below, no services have been provided by SIL or SGL to Somerley Capital.
+As SGL has entered into the SIL Disposal Agreement with the Purchaser to sell its entire interest in SIL and completion of which is expected to be no later than 31 January 2017, Somerley Capital entered into the Master Service Agreement (which replaced and superseded the master service agreement among Somerley Capital, SIL and SGL dated 1 April 2014) with SGL (as service recipient) on [•] 2017.